Grizzly II: Revenge: Release

-An unauthorized bootleg version with the workprint appeared on YouTube in 2007 from a bad quality VHS recording.
-Suzanne C. Nagy, who owns the title Grizzly II and its sequel rights, did not remove it until 2018.
-At that time her company, GBGB International, was already working on the completion of Grizzly II: Revenge.
-The movie was finished on January 2020 and entered into various film festivals until the company decided to enter into a licensing agreement with Gravitas Ventures.
+An unauthorized bootleg version with the workprint appeared on YouTube in 2007 from a low-quality VHS recording.
+The film's production company, GBGB International, was already working on the completion of Grizzly II: Revenge at that time.
+The movie was finished in January 2020 and entered into various film festivals until the company decided to enter into a licensing agreement with Gravitas Ventures.
 As of August 2020, Gravitas Ventures represents the movie worldwide and released the film on video on demand, DVD and Blu-ray on January 8, 2021.

-Various magazines and websites such as The Ringer and Empire magazine have released articles regarding the movie's production, release halt and the steps it took to finally give it an official release almost four decades later.
+Various magazines and websites such as The Ringer and Empire magazine have released articles regarding the movie's production, release halt, and the steps it took to finally give it an official release almost four decades later.
 Other articles and interviews published are on MovieWeb, Bloody Disgusting and Birth.Movies.Death.
-Producer Suzanne C. Nagy also did an interview on the film that can be seen on The Good, The Bad, and The Sequel Podcast YouTube channel.